 11. Be accommodating of divergent views

-It also lays to groundwork for acknowledging that respect is the foundation of any relationship and strengthening your bond by incorporating it in your dynamics as a couple
+It also lays the groundwork for acknowledging that respect is the foundation of your relationship, thus strengthening your bond.
+By being respectful of each other’s views, you are respecting one another, simply by incorporating this important value in your dynamics as a couple.

 12. Communicate honestly